 Currently, our method does not account for completely missing observations or variables.

 Random missing values are allowed in the dataset matrices as local regressions are fitted in the model and missing values will be omitted when calculating the latent components and loading vectors.
-The prediction step, as highlighted in the Breast Cancer case study can be performed with an entire dataset missing.
+The prediction step however, as highlighted in the Breast Cancer case study can be performed with an entire dataset missing.
 While we do not think this is an information that should appear all throughout the document, we have this in the manuscript in the Input data Section xx and in the [breast cancer study?]

 3) Can PLS DA be applied to multi class classification.
 Was this tested?